wesleytodd/nighthawk/README.md

 router.listen();
 ```

+If have routes which match your base path but require full server rendered page refreshes, you
+can use the `reloadOnUnhandled` option to have Nighthawk force the browser to reload from the server with the new
+route when the final handler is hit.
+By setting this option to true, the final handler will force the browser to
+reload the page from the server via `window.location = <new url>`.

 ### Parsing Querystring's

 Nighthawk can setup querystirng parsing for you, just pass the desired parsing funciton as `queryParser`.
 For example: